 User Roles: General Information

-User roles in MYOB Advanced are sets of access rights to system objects designed for convenient management of access for users with similar responsibilities in the system.
-In MYOB Advanced, a system object to which access rights can be set up can be a particular form, a container of form elements, a form element, or a wiki.
+User roles in MYOB Acumatica are sets of access rights to system objects designed for convenient management of access for users with similar responsibilities in the system.
+In MYOB Acumatica, you can set up access rights to such a system object as a particular form, a container of form elements, a form element, or a wiki.

 Tip: For details about managing access to wikis, see Wiki Access Management.